Biscuit, diamond, channel, button, and blind. Before we’re done, that list won’t seem like some bizarre memory game test.

 For a quick and easy sofa facelift, focus on just tightening up the look and feel of the back cushions with this step-by-step guide from Mod Home Ec Teacher.
 It’s blind tufting made simple.

-One more easy DIY tufting walk-through, this one covers channel tufting.
-We’ve leaned on the advice of Neil from FaceLift Interiors before, today he’ll walk you through a simple way to make your channel-backed sofa project look clean and like it’s been done by a pro by breaking it down into the individual panels — or flutes — first.
+One more easy DIY tutorial when you tuft your couch.
+This one covers channel tufting.
+We’ve leaned on the advice of Neil from FaceLift Interiors before.
+Today he’ll walk you through a simple way to make your channel-backed sofa project look clean and like it’s been done by a pro by breaking it down into the individual panels — or flutes — first.

 If you’re dreaming of diamonds, get started with this intro to diamond tufting from The Funky Little Chair.
 Yes, it’s an intro walking you through the nitty-gritty of diamond tufting on a sample board.
 But this is how you get your diamond tufting skills dialed in so you’re ready to tackle your sofa without wrecking it in the process.